saadbutt/Systems-Blockchain/Q3/readme.md

 ### some of the failed transactions are due to gas fee

-### screenshot of transactions are attached.
+### screenshot of transactions is `https://github.com/saadbutt/Systems-Blockchain/blob/main/Q3/Screenshot%20of%20wins%20count.png`.
 Started count from 5

 ### let me know if you want to know more, thanks